-A physical therapist to look at your child’s gross motor skills.
+A physical therapist to look at your child’s

-An occupational therapist to look at your child’s fine motor skills and sensory processing profile.
+An occupational therapist to look at your child’s

-A speech therapist to look at your child’s language and communication skills.
+to look at your child’s language and communication skills.

 A social worker or psychologist to look at behavior concerns.
 (A social worker can also look at family needs.
 For example, the need to apply for insurance or sorting out financial help for daycare, food, or other life expenses.)